-Dr Josh Roose is a political sociologist, Senior Research Fellow at the Alfred Deakin Institute for Citizenship and Globalisation and Senior Lecturer in Politics at the School of Humanities and Social Sciences at Deakin University, Melbourne.
+Dr Josh Roose is a political sociologist and Associate Professor at the Alfred Deakin Institute for Citizenship and Globalisation in the School of Humanities and Social Sciences at Deakin University, Melbourne.
 His research focuses primarily on political and religious extremism, populism and the intersection with citizenship, economies, masculinities, and the rule of law.
 He is currently a Chief Investigator on an Australian Research Council (ARC) funded study The Far Right: Intellectuals, Masculinity and Citizenship (2021-2024) and lead Chief Investigator of the ARC funded project Anti-Women online Movements; Pathways and Patterns of Participation (2022-2025).

 Josh provides expert insights for state and federal government departments on matters related to both social and counter terrorism policy and national and international media.
 He is a member of the editorial board of the journal of the International Centre for Counter Terrorism - The Hague (ICCT) and Vice President of the Australian Association for Islamic and Muslim Studies (AAIMS).
 He has been a visiting scholar at the Graduate Centre, City University of New York, New York University and Harvard Law School where he contributed to the SHARIAsource Islamic legal database.
 Most recently he was awarded a Young Scholars Fellowship in Religion and the Rule of Law at Oxford University by the International Centre for Law and Religion Studies.

-His recent books include: The New Demagogues: Religion, Masculinity and the New Populism (Routledge 2020) and Political Islam and Masculinity: Australian Muslim Men (Palgrave 2015).
-His new book, Masculinity and Violent Extremism will be out in 2022.Read more on Josh's profile
+His recent books include: Masculinity and Violent Extremism (2022) The New Demagogues: Religion, Masculinity and the New Populism (2020) and Political Islam and Masculinity: Australian Muslim Men (2015).Read more on Josh's profile

 Australian Political Science Association (APSA)